 A log of all records produced by following the POSMS and POEMS procedures should be created and maintained.
 This should include information on who is responsible for maintaining/storing the record and the retention time.
 Form SSP03a/F/02 – Record Log should be used to record this information.

 4.2.3.
-Requesting a change to POSMS, POEMS and Project Team documents
+Requesting a change to POSMS, POEMS and Delivery Team documents

-This form should also be used within or between Project Teams to request changes to Project Team level documentation e.g. Register of Stakeholder Requirements and Information.
-If such a request is made within a Project Team the recipient of the form (usually the Safety and Environmental Focal Point) is responsible for completing the second half of the form.
+This form should also be used within or between Delivery Teams to request changes to Delivery Team level documentation e.g. Register of Stakeholder Requirements and Information.
+If such a request is made within a Delivery Team the recipient of the form (usually the Safety and Environmental Focal Point) is responsible for completing the second half of the form.
 Before deciding whether to make an amendment, the recipient of the form should consult with other parties e.g. Subject Matter Expert, QSEP, Safety or Environmental Committee.
 Any consultees involved in the process should be documented on the form.

 Responsibility for ensuring those arrangements are implemented, and achieve outputs which fully satisfy legislative and departmental requirements for safety and environmental protection (including compliance with this procedure), shall be formally delegated in writing to a named, competent individual within the team.